 PETER IRVING WOLD CENTER

-The Wold Center houses the Phasor Lab for electrical engineering and music research, which has a recording studio equipped with a Steinway.
-The Collaborative Design Studio provides opportunities for prototyping design, 3D printing and digital fabrication.
+The Wold Center houses the Collaborative Design Studio, which provides opportunities for prototyping design, 3D printing and digital fabrication.
 The Castrucci Gallery explores intersections between arts, math and science.

 The Main Stage hosts major student productions, from the classic to the contemporary.
 The Black Box Theater is a flexible space for staged readings, monologues and other performances.
 This modern complex also features a design studio, and scenic and costume shops, and it is home to the century-old Mountebanks student-run drama group.

 Henle Dance Pavilion